pokt-network/pocket-network-protocol/utility/README.md

 #### 3.2.3 Report Cards & Test Scores

-A `TestScore` is a collection of samples by the Fisherman of a Servicer, based on the SLA criteria outlined above, throughout the duration of a Session.
+A `TestScore` is a collection of samples by a Fisherman of a Servicer, based on the SLA criteria outlined above, throughout the duration of a Session.

-A `ReportCard` is the logical aggregation of multiple `TestScores` over the Actor's lifetime.
+A `ReportCard` is the logical aggregation of multiple `TestScores` over an Actor's registration lifetime.

 #### 3.2.4 Volume Estimation

 The Application's Web3 usage volume is estimated through probabilistic hash collisions.
 This enables a concise proof of probabilistic volume, without requiring compute or memory intensive storage and aggregation.
-Similar to [Bitcoin's Difficulty](https://en.bitcoin.it/wiki/Difficulty), a `RelayVolumeDifficulty` governance parameter will be used to determine the "difficulty", and to what degree, relay volume counts must be estimated.
+Similar to [Bitcoin's Difficulty](https://en.bitcoin.it/wiki/Difficulty), a `RelayVolumeDifficulty` governance parameter will be used to determine the "difficulty", and how relay counts must be estimated.

 Each relay can be viewed as an independent Bernoulli Trial, that is either a volume applicable relay or not.
-A geometric distribution can be built of the number of relays that need to be performed until an applicable relay is made.
-For example, if a SHA256 algorithm is used and `RelayVolumeDifficulty` represents 4 leading zeroes, the hash of each `(SignedRelay, SignedRelayResponse)` pair below `0x0000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will represent `65536` (16^4) relays.
+A geometric distribution can be built of the number of relays that need to be serviced until an applicable relay is made.
+For example, if a SHA256 hash algorithm is used and `RelayVolumeDifficulty` represents 4 leading zeroes, the hash of each `(SignedRelay, SignedRelayResponse)` pair below `0x0000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will represent `65536` (16^4) relays.

 A the end of each Session, the volume applicable relays are sent to the Fisherman for validation and salary distribution.

-Should this be a commit & reveal scheme?

 ```mermaid
 sequenceDiagram